-Lawyer: Chicago officer charged in teen’s death gets threats
+Lawyer: Chicago cop charged in teen’s death threatened

 Chicago — An attorney for a Chicago police officer charged with first-degree murder in the killing of a black teenager he shot 16 times asked a judge Wednesday to allow the officer to stop having to attend pre-trial hearings, saying each time he goes to court, he is subjected to verbal abuse and threats of violence.